HMAR Volunteer or Internship Application Logo

 • Experience with computer applications such as Microsoft Excel and Google Docs.

-• Volunteers on this team commit to a minimum of at least 1 four-hour activity session each week.
-Volunteers that maintain an activity level of at least 8 hours each week receive additional benefits.
+• Operations Support Volunteers commit to a minimum of at least 1 five-hour activity session each week.

 • Minimum activity requirement is 1 year.